Ramirez Lab

 Overview

 Chemical signaling is the most ancient and widespread form of communication across the tree of life.
-Insects use chemical signals to regulate behavior in a variety of contexts, including social interactions, mating, foraging, navigation etc. We use multiple approaches to elucidate the genetic and neural basis of chemical signal reception.
+Insects use chemical signals to regulate a variety of behaviors, including social interactions, mating, foraging, navigation, and others.
+We use multiple approaches to study the function and evolution of chemical signals, including the genetic and neural basis of chemical emission and reception.
 We also study the role that chemical signals play in speciation in insects and plants via pollinator attraction.
 Our research is rooted in natural history, primarily in the charismatic orchid bees.
 We also study other organisms, including butterflies, bumble bees, carpenter bees, spiders, beetles, moths and plants.

 Chemical Ecology of Courtship Behavior:

 We study how orchid bees detect, process, and respond to chemical signals involved in courtship.
-To this end, we combine several approaches, including behavioral observations, manipulative experiments, neurophysiological recordings, phylogenetics, transcriptomics and population genetics.
 Orchid bees are unique in that males do not synthesize their own pheromones, but rather, they create pheromone-like mixtures by collecting volatiles from a variety of sources like orchids and fungi.
 Subsequently, males present perfumes to females in courtship display.
 Each species collects a unique compound blend, which we have shown play a key roles in both mate choice and species recognition.
 The orchid bee Euglossa dilemma has proven a tractable system to explore many of our interests in collaboration with labs from the University of Florida and University of Bochum.
 Using a various approaches, ranging to behavioral experiments, genetic sequencing to GC-EAD, we aim to understand how such a complex behavior may evolved how it plays a role in reproductive isolation and sexual selection.

 Pollinator-Mediated Speciation in Orchids